Tyson Looney Tunes Meals

-Looney Tunes Meals were a line of frozen dinners released by Tyson Foods in 1990.
-They were based on the characters from the eponymous Warner Bros. cartoons and targeted primarily at children.
+Looney Tunes Meals were a line of frozen dinners introduced by Tyson Foods in 1990.
+They were based on the characters from the eponymous Warner Bros. cartoon franchise and targeted at children.
 The meals were discontinued in late 1993 because of declining sales.

 History

-Released to coincide with Bugs Bunny's 50th birthday, the meals came in boxes that featured a Looney Tunes character on the front, and were marketed as coming with small prizes, including comic books, trading cards, and stickers.
-They came in a tray divided into three sections; a main course, a side dish, and a dessert (in some cases, there would instead be side dishes included).
+Released to coincide with Bugs Bunny's 50th birthday, the meals came packaged in blue boxes that featured a Looney Tunes character on the front, and were often marketed as coming with small prizes, including comic books, trading cards, and stickers.
+They came in a tray divided into three sections: a main course, a side dish, and a dessert (in some cases, there would instead be two side dishes included in place of the dessert).
 Instructions for the dinners stated they were to be heated in the microwave for 2 minutes, rotated, heated for another 1–2 minutes, then given an additional 2–3 minutes to cool off before serving, making for 5–7 minutes of preparation.
 These meals were similar to Kid's Kitchen and Kid Cuisine, other popular frozen dinner brands aimed at children from the time.

-The meals were introduced with a fifteen-million-dollar advertising campaign.
+The meals were launched with a $15 million advertising campaign.
 The meals received generally mixed reception from children, and there were concerns from parents regarding the nutritional value of the meals.
 They received criticism for using excessive fat and salt, going against their claims of providing a healthy meal.
-Likely as a result of this and the '90s economic recession, sales began to decline, and production on the meals ceased in 1993.
+Likely as a result of this and the 1990s economic recession, sales began to decline, and production on the meals ceased in 1993.